Conectric/conectric-usb-gateway-beta/README.md

 }
 ```

 Delivery of these messages to the callback function is disabled by default.
 If your application needs to receive them, they can be enabled using the `sendKeepAliveMessages` configuration option.
-See the [Configuration Options](#configuration-options) for details.
+See the [Configuration Options](#configuration-options) section for details.

 ### motion